-For more information about the camera driver load, refer to the Selecting Audio and Video Devices for Use with Polycom PVX document, available at http://www.polycom.com/common/pw_item_show_doc/1,1276,4556,00.pdf.
+For more information about the camera driver load, refer to the Configuring Video and Audio Devices for Use with Polycom PVX document, available from www.polycom.com/support/pvx804.

 Network Profile Management and Configuration

 PVX enables users to specify different network settings depending upon the location in which they're using the system.
 System configurations can be set for particular locations and the network settings can be saved as a named profile.